Lawrence-lugs/Vercises/README.md

 ## Customization
 - Add new exercises by editing the Markdown instructions and code tabs in the UI.
 - Change simulation command to use `iverilog` or `verilator` as needed.

----

-**Note:** This is a starter template.
-You can extend it with authentication, exercise management, and more as needed.